Frequently Asked Questions

 1. What is Maths Genius 2026 Competition?

-Maths Genius 2026 is a national-level online mathematics competition organised by I am Samarth for students studying in Grades 6th to 10th across Bharat.
+Maths Genius 2026 is a national-level online mathematics competition organised by I am Samarth app for students studying in Grades 6th to 10th across Bharat.

-The Competition is designed to assess and enhance students’ numerical skills, speed, logical thinking, consistency, and learning ability through structured mathematical phases.
+The competition is designed to assess and enhance students’ numerical skills, speed, logical thinking, consistency, and learning ability through structured mathematical phases.

 2. What is format of Maths Genius 2026 Competition?

-• Phase 1: Boudhayana Division – Minimum Numerical Skill (MNS) for Grades 6th to 10th
+• Grades 6th to 8th: Boudhāyana Division – Minimum Numerical Skill (MNS)

-• Phase 2: Mahavira Division – Minimum Learning Ability (MLA-1 and MLA-2) for Grades 9th and 10th
+• Grades 9th and 10th: Mahāvīra Division – Minimum Numerical Skill (MNS) and Minimum Learning Ability (MLA-1 and MLA-2)

 • Entry Round